Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Introduction

-It is pleasure to note that the BESIII detector at the BEPCII collider has collected very large data sets.
-It was reported that some results were obtained on baryon pair production in charmonium(-like) decays, $J/\psi, \psi(2S), \psi(3770)$, etc., and in the positron-electron annihilations, which include the observation of a large number of charmonium modes, the most accurate measurements of the nucleon form factor and more accurate studies of baryon pair production near the threshold.
-To verify the Standard Model, for example, to discover undisclosed aspects of the description of the structure of hadronic resonances using QCD, these results provide a rich laboratory \cite{Brodsky1,Stefanis,Bolz,Ablikim2013,Ablikim2017,Ablikim2016,Wang2019}.

-It can be assumed that charmonium is now interpreted as non-relativistic bound states of charm and anti-charm quarks.
-Therefore, experimental measurements of charmonium decays may become an ideal laboratory for studying the dynamics of strong interaction physics and testing various aspects of quantum chromodynamics (QCD) \cite{Ablikim2019,Brambilla2004}.

-Of course, one of the most basic properties of QCD is its spectrum.
-After the experimental discovery of entirely new exotic hadronic states in this region, significant progress can be expected in charmonium spectroscopy above the open-charm threshold.
-The main strength of $e^+e^-$ colliders is that they allow obtaining large data sets by possible at or near the masses of charmonium vector states with the well-known initial state quantum numbers.
-At present, BESIII is the only experiment that collects data using $e^+e^-$ collisions in the field of charmonium.

-We understand that nucleons, despite being the lightest baryons, are the largest component of observable matter in the Universe and have been shown to be non-point particles \cite{Frisch,Hofstadter}.

-It must be emphasized that hyperons are SU(3)-flavor-octet partners of nucleons that contain one or more strange quarks and offer some extra dimensions for exploring nucleon structures \cite{Eichmann,Ramalho1,Gross,Ramalho2,Ramalho3}.
+It is understood that hyperons are SU(3)-flavor-octet partners of nucleons that contain strange quarks and offer some extra dimensions for exploring nucleon structures \cite{Eichmann,Ramalho1,Gross,Ramalho2,Ramalho3}.

-Electromagnetic form factors (EMFFs) are used to understand the effects of quantum chromodynamics (QCD) in hadron resonances, which parameterize the internal structure and dynamics of hadrons (hyperons and nucleons) \cite{Geng,Brodsky2,Green,Ablikim2020}.
-It should be noted that we use time-like EMFFs because they provide fundamental information and describe the modifications of the point-like photon-hadron vertex due to the internal structure and dynamics of hadrons.
-Time-like EMFFs were measured in the processes $e^+e^-\to B\bar{B}$ \cite{Delcourt1979,Antonelli1998,Armstrong1993,Pedlar2005,Ablikim2018} (where $B$ denotes the ground baryon state with spin 1/2).
+In this paper, I use timelike EMFFs because they provide fundamental information and describe the modifications of the pointlike photon-hadron vertex due to the internal structure and dynamics of hadrons, because, EMFFs are used to understand the effects of QCD in hadron resonances, which parameterize the internal structure and dynamics of hadrons \cite{Geng,Brodsky2,Green,Ablikim2020}.
+It should be noted that timelike EMFFs were measured in the processes $e^+e^-\to B\bar{B}$ \cite{Delcourt1979,Antonelli1998,Armstrong1993,Pedlar2005,Ablikim2018} (where $B$ denotes the ground baryon state with spin 1/2).

-A lot of experimental measurements and theoretical results have shown that charmed baryons also represent an interesting dynamical system for studying strong and weak interactions.

-The electromagnetic structure of hadrons was studied in the original papers of Hofstaedter \cite{Hofstadter1,Hofstadter2}, which remains an open and interesting object of research in high-energy physics.
-At present, the production of hadrons at high energies in the electron-positron annihilation processes is one of the main tools for studying the structure of the nucleon.
+The electromagnetic structure of hadrons was studied in the original papers of Hofstaedter and McAllister \cite{Hofstadter1,Hofstadter2}, which remains an open and interesting object of research in high-energy physics.